Traveling with a group of friends or on your own can be a very rewarding and enjoyable experience.

 It is important that you attend all of the group pre-departure meetings.
 In addition to learning essential details about the trip, these times serve to build a strong, coherent team, which is essential to a successful experience.

-International travel is always an adventure.
+Be flexible.
+Travel is always an adventure.
+Changes in travel schedules, accommodations, and work projects are inevitable.
 Be prepared for the unexpected.
-Cultural immersion will stretch us to the limits of our physical and emotional capability.
-Changes in travel schedules, accommodations, and work projects are inevitable.
+Cultural immersion will also stretch us to the limits of our physical and emotional capability.
 A successful experience requires that we be “infinitely flexible.”

 Bags & Baggage